Churn is creeping in- and your Customer Success function isn’t set up to stop it.

 Background

-I’ve been brought in when founders need Customer Success to stop being “heroic” and start being an operating system.
+I get brought in when CS needs to stop being heroic and become an operating system.

 Built from scratch